On the Dynamics of Point Vortices with Positive Intensities collapsing with the boundary: When the intensities are not all positive

 More precisely, if $Q = \{1,\ldots,N\}$, in $\HH$ then relation~\eqref{eq:calcul_intermediaire} implies that $M_Q(t) \cdot e_2$ is constant.
 But by hypothesis $M_Q(0) \cdot e_2 \neq 0$ and by definition of $Q$ we have that $M_Q(t)\cdot e_2\to0$ as $t\to T$.
 This is a contradiction, so we must have that $Q \neq \{1,\ldots,N\}$.

 The argument in the case of $\DD$ is quite similar.
 If $Q = \{1,\ldots,N\}$, relation~\eqref{eq:calculCentral_DD} implies the conservation of $I_Q(t)$.
 This is not possible because $I_Q(0)=I(0)\neq\sum_{i=1}^n a_i$ while $I_Q(t)\to \sum_{i=1}^n a_i$ as $t\to T$. \end{proof} Unfortunately it is perfectly possible that $M_Q(0)\cdot e_2 = 0$ or $I(0) = \sum_{i=1}^n a_i$ with unsigned intensities.
 Nevertheless, we can push further and obtain the following second result.
-This time we make an hypothesis on the distances to the boundary of the point-vortices collapsing with the boundary.
-By contradiction, we conclude that in that case no collapse can occur with the boundary.
+This time we make a hypothesis on the distances to the boundary of the point vortices collapsing with the boundary.
+By contradiction, we conclude that in that case, no collapse can occur with the boundary.